nchristiny/nchristiny.github.io/history/index.md

 After BASIC and Turbo Pascal the next logical step was C or Java.
 However it seemed to be such a daunting skill gap, I hesitated taking the next step.
 I sometimes wonder how my life would have been had I taken the plunge into the unknown and continued learning programming back then.

 ## Hook 'em horns
-As it turned out my interests at the time lay with my childhood dream of becoming an astronomer, therefore I attended and graduated from the University of Texas at Austin with a double major, Bachelor of Science in Astronomy and a Bachelor of Arts in Physics.
+As it turned out my interests at the time lay with my childhood dream of becoming an astronomer, therefore I attended and graduated from the University of Texas at Austin with a double major, Bachelor of Science in Astronomy and a Bachelor of Arts in Astronomy, funny enough.

 FORTRAN, or just Fortran as it was later known[^fn-8], is the language most associated with regards to astronomical calculation programs.
 It is a fascinating language with a rich history which is still in use in certain places, notably NASA and some financial systems.
 Unfortunately I did not use FORTRAN directly.
 The programming languages I had most exposure to during college were MATLAB and LabVIEW.